-Equipment and leasehold improvements additions more than \$5,000 purchased with nongrantor funds are capitalized at cost.
-Donated equipment is capitalized at market value on the date of gift; this is rare for the Organization.
+Equipment and leasehold improvements purchased with nongrantor funds are capitalized at cost.
+Donated equipment is capitalized at market value on the date of gift.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
+The Organization capitalizes additions in excess of \$5,000.
 Maintenance, repairs and minor improvements are expensed as incurred.
 When assets are retired or otherwise disposed of, their costs and related accumulated depreciation are removed from the Organization's accounts.
-If the retirements or disposals result in gains or losses, these are recorded as such in the statements of activities.
-If equipment is purchased with government funds, and the grantor retains title to the equipment acquired, those purchases are expensed.
+If the retirements or disposals result in gains or losses, these are recorded as income in the statements of activities.

+For equipment purchased with government funds, the grantor retains title to all equipment acquired under its contracts with the Organization.
+Therefore, equipment purchases are recorded as expense when acquired.